-(4) Heads of institutions must ensure that their employees at all times adhere to the measures to combat, prevent and suppress the spread of COVID-19 as specified in and under these regulations.
+- (4) Heads of institutions are encouraged to provide masks to their employees. - (5) Heads of institutions must ensure that their employees at all times adhere to the measures to combat, prevent and suppress the spread of COVID-19 as specified in and under these regulations.

-7A.
-Restrictions relating to certain activities
+10. Restrictions relating to certain activities

-- (1) Despite regulation 6, sporting events are permitted but spectators are not permitted at such events. - (2) If a contravention of subregulation (1) occurs, a police officer may instruct persons contravening that subregulation to disperse and may use all reasonable measures to cause such persons to disperse. - (3) A person who - - (a) facilitates, instigates or organises a sporting event in contravention of subregulation (1); or - (b) fails or refuses to obey an instruction issued under subregulation (2), commits an offence and is on conviction liable to the penalties specified in section 29(3) of the Act.
+- (1) Sporting events are permitted provided that the number of spectators at the event do not exceed 100 persons as prescribed in regulation 4(1). - (2) If a contravention of subregulation (1) occurs, a police officer may instruct persons contravening that subregulation to disperse and may use all reasonable measures to cause such persons to disperse. - (3) A person who - - (a) facilitates, instigates or organises a sporting event in contravention of subregulation (1); or - (b) fails or refuses to obey an instruction issued under subregulation (2), commits an offence and is on conviction liable to the penalties specified in section 29(3) of the Act.